LisaHJung/OTel-for-Beginners-JS/README.md

 ## New OpenTelemetry Collector Configuration

-### Three processors have been added to the existing OpenTelemetry Collector configuration to modify trace data before export:
+### Three processors have been added to the existing Collector configuration to modify trace data before export:
 - `resource`
 - `attributes`
 - `batch`